Luis Arraez Player Props: Marlins vs. Giants

 Luis Arraez At The Plate

-- Arraez leads Miami with 24 hits and an OBP of .526, plus a team-best slugging percentage of .647.
+- Arraez has an OPS of 1.126, fueled by an OBP of .508 to go with a slugging percentage of .618.
+All three of those stats rank first among Miami hitters this season.

-- He ranks first in batting average, first in on base percentage, and 13th in slugging among qualifying hitters in MLB.
+- Among the qualified batters, he ranks first in batting average, while his on-base percentage ranks first and he is 13th in slugging.

-- Arraez has reached base via a hit in 12 games this year (of 15 played), and had multiple hits in eight of those games.
+- Arraez has driven in a run in six games this year (37.5%), including one multiple-RBI game.

-- He has hit a long ball in one of 15 games, and in 1.8% of his plate appearances.

-- In six of 15 games this season, he has scored, including multiple runs once.
+- In six of 16 games this year, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.